larispoli/immunoassay-lot-correction/README.md

 For analytes where the simultaneous curve fit did not improve reference sample consistency -- indicating that lot-to-lot variation involved changes in curve shape rather than position (e.g., due to antibody batch differences) -- the bridging sample correction (Tier 2) was used as the primary correction method, as it does not depend on curve shape assumptions (Wilson et al. 2021).

-Correction effectiveness was evaluated by comparing reference sample concentration CVs before and after correction, and by visual inspection of individual longitudinal hormone trajectories with and without the correction applied.
+Correction effectiveness was evaluated by comparing reference sample concentration CVs before and after correction, and by visual inspection of individual longitudinal hormone plots with and without the correction applied.

 For analyses using mixed-effects models, including plate as a random effect should be considered to absorb residual variation not captured by the standard curve correction (Whitcomb et al. 2010).
 For analyses using corrected values directly (e.g., threshold-based detection, time series), the corrected values represent the best available estimate of the true concentration on the reference lot's scale.

-All analyses were performed in R using the drc package (Ritz et al. 2015) for simultaneous curve fitting and the tidyverse suite for data manipulation and visualization.
+All analyses were performed in R using the tidyverse suite for data manipulation and visualization.

 ---